ADGM Company Formation

 ADGM vs a standard free zone

 A standard free zone (IFZA, RAKEZ and the like) is for trading, services and online businesses at a fraction of the cost.
-ADGM is not competing with those — it is for businesses that need a regulated financial licence, or a recognised common-law base for holding and structuring.
+ADGM is not competing with those — it is for businesses that need a regulated financial licence, or a recognised common-law base for holding companies and special-purpose structures.
 If your business doesn't need that, a standard free zone does the job for far less.

 Why ADGM over the DIFC, or the other way round?